DennisDao/CloudBible/Authentication.md

    - Can you `client_id` and `client_scecret` (not secure, instead use certficate base authentication)

 - Service principal
-  - Is a indentity created in Azure AD for applcations and hosted services
+  - Is a identity object created in Azure AD for applcations and hosted services
-  - Is objected stored for a single tenant
+  - Is object stored for a single tenant in AAD
   - Services principals can be assigned roles and permisson to access certain azure resources (RBAC)
-  - You can add the service principal to a azure storage account
+  - You can add the service principal to any azure service like storage account.

 - System assigned Identity
   - Tied to a specfic azure resources